Northern Bay: History

+Early history

 Fishing firms from England and Wales arrived at what is now Northern Bay as early as the mid-18th century.
 By 1768, immigrants from England and Ireland had settled the "North Shore" of Conception Bay, including Northern Bay.

 On September 17, 1775, a ship carrying 400 passengers crashed somewhere near present-day Northern Bay.
 The crash was undoubtedly the result of the Newfoundland Hurricane of 1775 which remains one of the worst - if not the worst - natural disasters to have hit Newfoundland and Labrador in history.

 In 1836, a Roman Catholic church (Corpus Christi Parish) was established in Northern Bay.
 A United Church also exists in the community.
-The town has three cemeteries.
+The population of the community in 1836 was 282.

 One of the communities first settlers was William Hogan, an Irish merchant.

 Since the 19th century, Northern Bay's population has remained relatively constant with some out-migration but a steady birthrate.
 The economy was mostly based on fishing and subsistence agriculture throughout the 19th and early 20th century.